Lepidoptera migration: Navigation

 To be able to migrate over long distances, species must be able to navigate.
 There are several ways they do this.

 Landscape: Lepidoptera use coastal lines, mountains, but also roads to orient themselves.
 Above sea it has been observed that the flight direction is much more accurate if the landscape on the coast is still visible.

 Celestial navigation: Butterflies are known to be capable of navigation with the help of the Sun.
 They can also navigate by using polarized light.
 The polarization of the Sun's light changes with the angle of the rays, hence they can also navigate with cloudy weather.
 There are indications that they can even make corrections depending on the time on a day.
 Diamondback moths are known to fly in a straight trajectory which is not dependent on the angle of the Sun's rays.
 Tests have been performed to interfere with the biological clock of certain species by keeping them in the dark and then observing if they would choose for other flight paths.
 The conclusion was that some species did, and others did not.
 Research on monarchs demonstrates that with removal of antennae, the location of the circadian clock, individuals do not localize in any one direction during flight as they do with antennae intact.
 Night flyers cannot use sun light for navigation.
 Most of these species rely on the Moon and stars instead.

 Earth's magnetic field: A number of moths use the Earth's magnetic field to navigate, as a study of the stray heart and dart suggests.
 Another study, this time of the migratory behaviour of the silver Y, showed that this species, even at high altitudes, can correct its course with changing winds, and prefers flying with favourable winds, which suggests a great sense of direction.
 A study in Panama of Aphrissa statira, which migrate in large groups annually, found that this species loses its navigational capacity when exposed to a magnetic field, suggesting they use the Earth's magnetic field to determine their direction of flight in migration.

 Multigeneration migration

-Painted ladies (Vanessa cardui) are able to migrate over multiple generations.
+Some species of Lepidoptera are able to migrate over multiple generations.
+Painted ladies (Vanessa cardui) are known for the longest migration on Earth, approximately 9000 miles round trip (nearly double that of the Monarch butterfly).
+This journey may take up to six generations of Painted Ladies, though some individuals have been recorded to fly a staggering 4200km.
 Genetic analysis of pollen grains transported by hundreds of butterflies collected across ten countries allowed researchers to track down the origin of a migration event that took place over 9 months from 2018 to 2019.
 Most likely, the butterfly outbreak originated in northern Arabia and the Middle East, when vegetation was unusually abundant in late 2018 to early 2019.
 Their migration to eastern Europe, apparently spanned two or three generations and finally reached western Europe during the summer of 2019.